Livvytish/algorithms-and-analysis/1-algorithms-analysis-and-fundemental-data-structures.md

 76 mod 3 = 0
 ```

-### 8. What does Euclid’s algorithm do for a pair of integers in which the first is smaller than the second?
+#### 8. What does Euclid’s algorithm do for a pair of integers in which the first is smaller than the second?
 What is the maximum number of times this can happen during the algorithm’s execution on such an input?

 - When first number is smaller, the algorithm swaps the 2 integers so that m is larger than n.

 - Once.
 If swapped initially, will not need to be swapped again.

-### 9.
+#### 9.

-#### a.
+##### a.
 What is the maximum number of divisions made by Euclid’s algorithm

 Depends on size of number.

-#### b.
+##### b.
 What is the minimum number of divisions made by Euclid’s algorithm among all inputs 1 ≤ m, n ≤ 10?

 1 ie. 10 mod 5 = 0

-# Fundementals of algorithmic problem solving
+### 2. Fundementals of algorithmic problem solving

 ![Algorithm design and analysis process](img/algorithm-design-and-analysis-process.png)

+## Exercises 1.2

+### 4. What is analgorithm design technique?
+What is a pseudocode?
+Describe how you would prove the correctness of an algorithm.
+5. Describe the standard algorithm for finding the decimal representation of a positive binary number a. inEnglish. b. in a pseudocode.
+6. Describe the algorithm used by a telephone to place a phone call.
+(You may give your description in either English or a pseudocode, whichever you find more convenient.)
+7. What are the qualities that an algorithm should possess?
+Explain the various steps involved in converting an algorithm into code.
+8. Give an example of a problem other than computing the prime number for which you know more than one algorithm.
+Computing the greatest common